json-schema-org/JSON-Schema-Test-Suite/output-tests/README.md

 Structure tests verify that the structures of the various formats (i.e. `flag`, `basic`, `detailed`, `verbose`) are correct.
 These tests don't need to cover each keyword; rather they need to sufficiently cover the various aspects of building the output structures by using whatever keywords are necessary to do so.

+In each release folder, you'll also find an _output-schema.json_ file that contains the schema from the specification repo that describes output for that release.
+This schema will need to be loaded as the tests reference it.

 ## Test Files

 The content of a test file is the same as the validation tests in `tests/`, however an `output` property has been added to each test case.